-KEYWORDS

-Business, Entrepreneurship, India, Women entrepreneurs, Women Entrepreneurship.
+Keywords like "Business" and "India" are too generic.
+Suggestion: Consider using more precise and academic keywords such as: Women-led enterprises, Gender inclusion, Entrepreneurial barriers, Indian MSME sector, Female economic empowerment.Business, Entrepreneurship, India, Women entrepreneurs, Women Entrepreneurship.

 INTRODUCTION

 In the current era, entrepreneurship is becoming more and more important.
 It is a widespread occurrence.
 The industrialised world has already begun to reap the rewards of the growth of entrepreneurship (Thurik et al., 2013).
 Conversely, entrepreneurship has become more significant recently in developing nations like India.
 In developing nations, it is viewed as a means of encouraging self-employment (Achchuthan & Balasundaram, 2014).
 However, in order to enhance and maintain the nation's financial stability, one must look well beyond this.
 The development of any region or nation requires the efficient and optimal use of all available resources, but especially human resources (Venables, 2016).
 Creative entrepreneurs are very essential for economy’s competitiveness (Pattanayak and Padhy, 2022).
 The best possible use of the other resources will undoubtedly be made by the skilled human resources.
 Entrepreneurs who can make use of the limited natural resources are essential for a rising nation such as India (Mahapatro, 2021).
 For the country to thrive, it needs competent businesspeople who are willing to take chances and seize any chance to make use of the physical and natural resources that are already available (Ploeg, 2011).
 Farming indeed presents numerous stressors in physical and emotional way that can lead to increased stress, anxiety, depression and suicide(Padhy and Raju, 2020).
 There are many successful female entrepreneurs in India.
 These ladies may have started their businesses for varied reasons.
 A few may have joined to grow their family business, while others may have done so to become financially independent (Poza & Daugherty, 2010).
 Some women have launched their own businesses in an attempt to rescue their families from financial ruin.
 The issues faced by female entrepreneurs are diverse, much as the causes behind them.
 However, despite these issues, female entrepreneurs are effective risk-takers, inventors, and planners (Carraro, 2020).
 Our economy has seen significant changes as a result of the rapidly changing global environment.
 Competition in the workplace will reduce the number of employment opportunities, necessitating self-employment.
 It will be necessary to provide equal possibilities for self-employment and entrepreneurship development to male and female entrepreneurs without regard to their gender (Bögenhold & Fachinger, 2016).
 Development of business will therefore be a potent weapon in the battle against unemployment issues.
 One of the main things that contributes to the development of a country is entrepreneurship.
 People's spirit of entrepreneurship propels economic development (Adeyemi, 2021).
 If the importance of female entrepreneurs is overlooked, the conversation about the importance of entrepreneurship will be lacking.
 One may describe women entrepreneurs as the emerging stars or new engines driving the economies of developing nations (Orser & Elliott,2015).